piParty/plant-parenthood-be/README.md

   - "python3": "0.0.1"

 ## RAPBERRY PI CONFIGURATION
 - See https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up for more detailed information about installing the Raspbian OS on a Raspberry Pi 4

   - Download the NOOBS operating system from [The Raspberry Pi NOOBS download page](https://www.raspberrypi.org/downloads/noobs/) to the root level of a formatted MicroSD card.
   - Eject the Micro SD card from your computer and insert it into the Raspberry Pi.
-  - Connect a display, keyboard, mouse, and power to your Raspberry Pi.
+  - Connect a display, keyboard, mouse, and power supply to your Raspberry Pi.
-  - Allow the device to boot into Raspbian, and complete the prompts, making sure to set a non-default password for your user.
+  - After booting into Raspbian, complete the prompts, setting a non-default password for Raspberry Pi.
-  - Confirm the dialog asking you to update the Raspberry Pi's software.
+  - Follow prompts to update the Raspberry Pi's software.
-  - Install updated software when prompted (allow adequate time for this).
-  - Open a terminal from the Accessories sub-menu of the Raspberry menu.
-  - Execute `sudo raspi-config` in the terminal, then navigate to Network Options: Hostname.
+  - Execute `sudo raspi-config` in a Raspberry Pi terminal
-  - Enter your desired Hostname.
+    -  Navigate to <Network Options: Hostname> to change the hostname.
-  - Navigate to Interfacing Options.
+    - Navigate to <Interfacing Options>
       - Enable SSH - this will allow secure, remote access to your Raspberry Pi.
       - For photoresistor (light), enable SPI.
       - For Adafruit TSL-2591, enable I2C.
-  - Restart the device (if you aren't prompted to do so, use `sudo reboot`).
+  - Restart the device using `sudo reboot`.

 ## SENSOR HARDWARE AND SETUP
 - Light: This setup requires the following: